-Thank you for a terrific year at Bowen!
-You have contributed to Bowen’s community by volunteering at events such as the Halloween Party, International Potluck, Science Day or Spring Fling, by participating in programs such as Creative Arts and Sciences, Understanding Our Differences, or Safe Routes to School, by helping in the classrooms as Room Parents, library and activity volunteers, or field trip chaperones, and by giving donations to fund it all through Walks-the-Walk sponsorships, raffle tickets or direct donations to the PTO.
+Thank you for your support of the Bowen Community!
+In typical years, you have contributed to Bowen’s community by volunteering at events such as the Halloween Party, International Potluck, Science Day or Spring Fling, by participating in programs such as Creative Arts and Sciences, Understanding Our Differences, or Safe Routes to School, by helping in the classrooms as Room Parents, library and activity volunteers, or field trip chaperones, and by giving donations to fund it all through Walks-the-Walk sponsorships, raffle tickets or direct donations to the PTO.
 All of this and so much more that you do makes Bowen the active and vibrant community we are all proud to be part of!

 That is a quite a list of ways Bowen’s community is supported by its families, but did you know your contributions to the PTO are also used to directly support the day-to-day educational environment at Bowen?

-One way PTO funds were used to support learning at Bowen is through spending on classroom technology.
-We felt fortunate enough to have a surplus we could put to good use in the classrooms this year by installing short-throw projectors in every classroom.
-This has been incredibly well-received by teachers, specialists and students for classroom-management reasons, but also because it supports the best practices of the new math curriculum.
+One way PTO funds were used to support learning at Bowen in 2019 is through spending on classroom technology.
+We felt fortunate enough to have a surplus we could put to good use in the classrooms by installing short-throw projectors in every classroom.
+This was incredibly well-received by teachers, specialists and students for classroom-management reasons, but also because it supports the best practices of the new math curriculum.

 Another way is via the mini-grant program.
-This program was re-launched over the winter and it received an enthusiastic response from teachers and staff.
-The PTO is excited to announce that over $2,000 in teacher-initiated projects were funded this spring.
+This program was re-launched over the winter in 2019 and it received an enthusiastic response from teachers and staff.
+The PTO is excited to announce that over $2,000 in teacher-initiated projects were funded in 2019.
 The funds available through the mini-grant program helped several classes expand their learning through new tools, alternative class environments, and creative projects.
 Requests funded by mini-grants included alternative seating, STEM manipulatives, robot programming, OT support items, and even quilting!

 Short-Throw Projectors for Classrooms